Date Posted: September 1, 2022

 - Other duties, as assigned.

-- A bachelor’s degree with coursework in education or related field, and a current teaching license from the Professional Educators Licensing and Standards Board (PELSB) in Special Education in Emotional / Behavioral Disorders (EBD), or equivalent combination of education and experience may be considered.
+- A bachelor’s degree with coursework in education or related field, and a current teaching license from the Minnesota Department of Education (MDE)/Professional Educators Licensing and Standards Board (PELSB) in 5-12 Science in any area, or equivalent combination of education and experience may be considered.

-- Thorough knowledge of education principles, practices and procedures; thorough knowledge of the principles and methodology of effective teaching; with knowledge of special education practices preferred.
+- Thorough knowledge of education principles, practices and procedures; thorough knowledge of the principles and methodology of effective teaching; with proficiency in the core educational subject area.

-- Good oral, written, and interpersonal communication that is maintained during high-stress and crisis situations.
+- Good oral, written, and interpersonal communication.
+Basic computer and email skills.